-- All campus building and utilities will be covered by this policy.
+- All campus buildings and utilities will be covered by this policy.

-- The University's Energy Policy will be managed by the Facilities Management Team who will identify and manage compliance.
+- The University’s Energy Policy and efficiency efforts will be managed by the Facilities Management Team who will identify deficiencies and manage compliance.

-- New construction and renovations to campus facilities, whether major or minor will adhere to standards for energy efficient equipment and design.
+- New construction and renovations to campus facilities, whether major or minor will adhere to a minimum of LEED Silver standards for energy efficient equipment and design.